JHB9876/DTRO-NPP/README.md

 - travel - represents curbside lanes typically intended for moving vehicles, like bus lanes, bike lanes, and rush-hour-only travel lanes; implies that parking, loading, unloading, and stopping are prohibited.
 - no travel - no travel allowed; implies it could be used for other activities_

-This approach might be considered to be a bit simplified in the context of D-TRO data.
+This approach might be considered to be a bit simplified in the context of D-TRO data and the complexity of UK TRO regulation types.